Published 08 July 2012 (updated 27 May 2014)

 At the most basic level, it recommends:—

-- square brackets for straightforward phonetic transcription (pretzel as [ˈpʰɹ̥ʷɛʔt.sɫ̩])
+- square brackets for straightforward phonetic transcription (pretzel as [pret.səl])

-- forward slashes denote only phonological contrasts (/ˈprɛt.sl̩/ or /ˈpret.səl/)
+- forward slashes or strokes denote only phonological contrasts (/ˈprɛt.sl̩/ or /ˈpret.səl/)

 - angle brackets indicate when native orthography/spelling is being used (<jet> is to be read as jet and not yet)

-To compound the mess, the IPA has differential use of notations for broad transcriptions (giving a basic idea of the sounds) and narrow transcriptions (giving precise details of the sounds) — for the purposes of linguistic analysis, not for pronunciation.
+To compound the mess, the IPA has differential use of notations for broad and narrow transcriptions — for the purposes of linguistic analysis, not for pronunciation.
+‘Broad’ transcriptions give a basic idea of the sounds, and ‘narrow’ transcriptions give precise details of the sounds.

 For example, pretzel could be /ˈprɛt.sl̩/ or /ˈpret.səl/.
 A broad transcription claims there is only one vowel, whereas a narrow transcription claims there are two vowels — and there are half a dozen ideas in linguistics literature as to what this may be.